Winter Guard International

+WGI championship events are hosted from January to March and conclude with WGI World Championships in April.
+The first World Championship was hosted at Conant High School in Hoffman Estates, Illinois on April 15, 1978.
+World championships for percussion ensembles began in 1992, and indoor marching bands, called winds, in 2015.
+A series of field band competitions, promoted as the WGI Friendship Cup were hosted from 1997 to 2003.
+The next World Championships is scheduled for April 2025 at UD Arena.

-A majority of WGI's championships are hosted in the United States, however regional championships have been frequently hosted in Japan, Malaysia, United Kingdom, Netherlands, and the Philippines and Costa Rica in 2018.
+A majority of WGI's championships are hosted in the United States, however regional championships have been hosted in Japan, Malaysia, United Kingdom, Netherlands, Philippines, and Costa Rica.

 History

-Prior to the formation of WGI, national color guard championships, or other high-prestige championships, were held in conjunction with drum corps or marching band championships, such as: VFW, American Legion, or CYO national championships, or the U.S. Open or World Open Championships.
-The host or event promoters often varied widely, as did as the quality of the venue, the rules of competition, and adjudication and scoring.
-As an example, the 1977 "national" championship was held in conjunction with DCI World Championships in Denver.
-The venue was too small, there was no functional air conditioning, and the performance area required color guards to maneuver around structural columns.
+Prior to the formation of WGI, national color guard championships, or other high-prestige championships, were held in conjunction with drum corps or marching band championships, such as: VFW, American Legion, CYO, or DCI World Championships.
+The quality of hosts varied widely, as did as the quality of venues and adjudication.
+As an example, the 1977 "national" color guard championship was held in conjunction with DCI World Championships in Denver.
+The venue was far too small, there was no functional air conditioning, and the performance area required color guards to maneuver around structural columns.

-In 1977, then director of the Seattle Imperials, Stanley Knaub, secured a sponsor and a potential venue for a new national championships; however, he sought input from others in the activity on how to proceed.
-Knaub invited color guard educators from across the country to meet the weekend of May 14, 1977 at the Sheraton Palace Hotel in San Francisco.
-Those in attendance included: Don Angelica, Shirlee Whitcomb, Bryan Johnston, Marie Czapinski, and Linda Chambers.
-In addition to standard rules and adjudication, all agreed any future national championship should be held independent of drum corps or marching band events.
-Knaub suggested scheduling the event during the winter months when most color guards competed locally—following marching band season, but prior to the drum corps season.
-The name "winter guard" was suggested by Don Angelica to reflect this change, which was adopted as the name of a new governing body and championships host: Winter Guard International.
+In 1977, then director of the Seattle Imperials, Stanley Knaub, secured a sponsor—Western Youth International—and a potential venue for a new national championships.
+However, Knaub was encouraged to seek input from others in the activity by Shirlee Whitcomb and Bryan Johnston.
+Knaub invited color guard educators from across the country to a meeting on May 14, 1977, at the Sheraton Palace Hotel in San Francisco.
+Those in attendance included: Don Angelica, Marie Czapinski, and Linda Chambers, in addition to Whitcomb, Johnston, and representatives from Western Youth International.
+All agreed any future national championship should be held independent of any drum corps or marching band events.
+Knaub suggested scheduling the championship during the winter months when most color guards competed locally—after marching band season when scholastic bands focused on concert events, but prior to the drum corps season.
+Whitcomb, Czapinski, and Chambers, advocated for a regional championship system with a national championship at the end of the winter season.
+The name "Winter Guard International" was suggested by Don Angelica.

-A follow-up meeting at the 1977 DCI Rules Congress included representatives from thirteen color guard circuits and adjudicator associations.
-The representatives adopted an adjudication system and draft rulebook, as well as an organizational structure.
+A follow-up meeting at the December 1977 DCI Rules Congress included representatives from thirteen color guard circuits and adjudicator associations.
+The representatives adopted a draft adjudication system and rulebook, as well as voting on an organizational structure.
 Lynn Lindstrom, director of the Midwest Color Guard Circuit, was elected the first Executive Director of WGI.
-Four circuits each donated $250 to fund WGI's first competitive season, which included: fourteen regional championships, and a two-day national championship called the WGI Olympics.
-The national championships would later become the WGI World Championships.
+Four competition circuits donated $1,000 to fund WGI's first competitive season of fourteen regional championships and a two-day national championship called WGI Olympics.
+The first championship was hosted by Conant High School in Hoffman Estates, Illinois on April 14–15, 1978.
+Twenty-five color guards participated, and the top fifteen advanced to the finals competition.
+National championships would become the WGI World Championships in 1990.